Angela Bassett: 1990s

-Bassett starred in three movies in 1995, which were released with varied reactions from critics: Vampire in Brooklyn, Strange Days, and Waiting to Exhale (where she worked with author Terry McMillan).
+Bassett starred in three films in 1995, which received varying reviews: Vampire in Brooklyn, Strange Days, and Waiting to Exhale.
+(For the latter she worked with author Terry McMillan, who had written the book of the same title that was adapted for film.)
 In Strange Days, Bassett played Lornette "Mace" Mason, a chauffeur and bodyguard.
 In Vampire in Brooklyn, she played Rita Veder, a tortured cop with a dark secret.
-She was excited to work with Eddie Murphy in Vampire in Brooklyn, as well as director Wes Craven.
+She was excited to work with Eddie Murphy in the film, and director Wes Craven.
 Bassett had previously worked with Craven on television shows.
-Bassett's character in Waiting to Exhale, Bernadine Harris, was betrayed by her husband and in revenge she set fire to his entire wardrobe and vehicle, then sold what was left for one dollar.
-Bassett described the then-recently filmed party scene and her character in Waiting to Exhale to the Orlando Sentinel.
-Bassett said, "The thing is that my character is thinking about how her husband has left her.
+Bassett's character in Waiting to Exhale, Bernadine Harris, is betrayed by her husband.
+In revenge she sets fire to his entire wardrobe and vehicle, then sells what is left for one dollar.
+Bassett described the scene and her character in this film to the Orlando Sentinel as follows: "The thing is that my character is thinking about how her husband has left her.
 I have a cigarette in one hand, and I'm drinking.
 Basically, the four of us are sitting there talking about men and having some fun."